Harvey Weinstein undergoes emergency heart surgery, representatives say

 Weinstein’s hospitalisation comes after a New York appeals court in April threw out his 2020 rape and sexual assault convictions on the grounds that he did not receive a fair trial.

-Jury selection for a new trial for the disgraced film producer has been tentatively scheduled for November.
+Jury selection for a new trial has been tentatively scheduled for November.

 Weinstein was also sentenced to 16 years in prison in 2022 in a separate sex crimes case in Los Angeles.